front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 first.
 </blockquote>

-As mentioned in introduction, we will use [Storybook](add-component-to-storybook.html) in the process because it is our usual workflow when creating a UI Component.
-But if you don't need it or prefer to add your stories later, feel free to leave the parts mentioning Storybook for later.
+As mentioned in the introduction, we will use [Storybook](add-component-to-storybook.html) in the process because it is our usual workflow when creating a UI Component.
+But if you don't need it or prefer to add your stories later, feel free to leave the parts mentioning Storybook later.

 Front-Commerce’s core UI components follow the same principles and you could dive into the [`node_modules/front-commerce/src/web/theme/components`](https://gitlab.com/front-commerce/front-commerce/tree/main/src/web/theme/components)